Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Rachel's nose wrinkled and she leaned back to avoid the crispy meat, but Quinn beat her to an explanation.

-"She's vegan, Finn," the blonde said irritably.
+"She's vegan, Finn," she snapped.
 "Besides which, bacon is fried in grease."

 Finn frowned.
 "Oh."
 He set the bacon back down, much to Rachel's relief.
 Then he spied his scrambled eggs and perked up.
 "You could eat some eggs," he offered eagerly.